-The ideological content and highly political tone of these statements have led some terrorism analysts to speculate that the messages may signal an on effort by Al Qaeda figures to reaffirm their leadership roles and the role of the Al Qaeda organization as the vanguard of an emerging, loosely organized international jihadist movement.
-Others have argued that the presently limited operational capabilities of Al Qaeda's central leaders have inspired them to focus on ideological outreach activities and efforts to influence public opinion in the United States and Europe.
-Many observers believe that the group's primary goal remains to inspire, plan, and support terrorist attacks against the United States and its allies around the world, with particular emphasis on targeting economic and energy infrastructure and fomenting unrest in Iraq, Afghanistan, the Persian Gulf states, and countries neighboring Israel.
+The ideological content and political tone of recent Al Qaeda statements have led some terrorism analysts to speculate that the messages may signal an on effort by Al Qaeda founders to reaffirm their leadership roles and the role of the Al Qaeda organization as the vanguard of an emerging, loosely organized international jihadist movement.
+Others have argued that the presently limited operational capabilities of Al Qaeda's founders have inspired them to focus on ideological outreach activities and efforts to influence public opinion in the United States and Europe.
+Many observers believe that the group's primary goal remains to inspire, plan, and carry out attacks against the United States and its allies around the world, with particular emphasis on targeting economic and energy infrastructure and fomenting unrest in Iraq, Afghanistan, the Persian Gulf states, and countries neighboring Israel.

 This report reviews Al Qaeda's use of public statements from the mid-1990s to the present and analyzes the evolving ideological and political content of those statements.
-The report focuses primarily on statements made by Osama Bin Laden, but also considers: statements made by his deputy Ayman al Zawahiri, remarks by the late Abu Musab al Zarqawi, and Al Qaeda military leader Sayf al Adl.
+The report focuses primarily on statements made by Osama Bin Laden, but also considers: statements made by Ayman al Zawahiri, the late Abu Musab al Zarqawi, Iraq-based Al Qaeda affiliates, and Al Qaeda military leader Sayf al Adl.
 The report will be updated periodically.
-For background on the Al Qaeda terrorist network, see CRS Report RL33038, Al Qaeda: Profile and Threat Assessment, by Kenneth Katzman.
+For background on Al Qaeda, see CRS Report RL33038, Al Qaeda: Profile and Threat Assessment, by (name redacted).